MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 ## Apply filters after embedded visualizations are rendered

-After embedded visualizations have been rendered, you can use the `MstrDossier.getDossierDefinition()` function in the Embedding SDK to retrieve information about filters, selectors, and visualizations used as filters in the dossier.
+After embedded visualizations have been rendered, you can use the `MstrDossier.getDossierDefinition()` function in the Native Embedding SDK to retrieve information about filters, selectors, and visualizations used as filters in the dossier.
 After you have the key of the filter, selector, or visualization used as a filter, you can use the `MstrDossier.applyFilter()` function to manipulate it.

 :::note
 Note: For filters and selectors, we currently only support manipulating the selector type of the attribute element list.